Bhagavad Gita and wealth creation are still perceived as odd combinations.

 A Karma-yogi gets freedom from both vice and virtue in this life itself.
 Therefore, strive for Karma-yoga.
 Working to the best of one’s abilities without getting attached to the fruits of work is called (Nishkaama) Karma-yoga.

-Similarly, each moment you have to stand up to challenges, take risks and by enjoying each moment, you slowly move towards the victory.
+Similarly, each moment you have to stand up to challenges and take risks and by enjoying each moment, you slowly move towards victory.

-Person in steady mind in work Bhagavad Gita calls such a person ‘Sthiraprajna’ – a person of steady wisdom and self knowledge and who cannot be shaken.
+Person in steady mind in work Bhagavad Gita calls such a person ‘Sthiraprajna’ – a person of steady wisdom and self-knowledge who cannot be shaken.
 To create wealth and to enjoy it, you need to be a ‘Shiraprajna’ and then you will realize that your very nature is happiness.

-If you have yet not read Bhagvad Gita, I hereby request you to pick up the “Srimad Bhagavad Gita” and read it and I am sure you will find answer of all your problems.
+If you have yet not read Bhagavad Gita, I hereby request you to pick up the “Srimad Bhagavad Gita” and read it and I am sure you will find the answer to all your problems.
 After reading you will be full of wonderful ideas and thoughts.